webpack-contrib/webpack-serve/README.md

 An instance of a `webpack` compiler.
 A passed compiler's config will take precedence over `config` passed in options.

+_Note: Any `serve` configuration must be removed from the webpack config used to create the compiler instance, before you attempt to create it, as it's not a valid webpack config property._

 ##### config